Flood Resources for Homes and Buildings

 Making Claims (PDF file, 68KB) - Iowa State University Extension

-Flood Risk Management - Avoiding Scams Following a Flood
+Flood Risk Management - Avoiding Scams Following a Flood (PDF file, 51KB) - Iowa State University Extension

 Initial Restoration for Flooded Buildings (PDF file, 253KB) - FEMA

-Flood Damage - Resistant Materials Requirements (PDF file, 1,163 KB) for Buildings Located in Special Flood Hazard Areas in accordance with the National Flood Insurance Program
+Flood Damage-Resistant Materials Requirements (PDF file, 1,163 KB) for Buildings Located in Special Flood Hazard Areas in accordance with the National Flood Insurance Program

 Storm Recovery Guide (PDF file, 1, 004 KB) - Louisiana State University Extension